berkunal/guidance-for-electric-vehicle-battery-health-prediction-on-aws/README.md

 ![Battery](assets/battery.png)

-In the Battery Health Prediction panel to the right, the line chart shows past and predicted battery state of health.
-You can enlarge this panel and click Play to watch actual data streaming as comparison to predicted data.
-State of Health, RUL, and model drift were all predicted or calculated using the ML pipeline deployed with the web application.

-![Fault Detection](assets/fault_detection.png)

 There are several services in the fault detection section.
 These are briefly summarized below.

+![Fault Detection](assets/fault_detection.png)

 #### Anomaly Detection​